KIZI/EasyMiner-Apriori-R/README.md

       * 404: The task is not exist or has been picked up.
       * 500: An error during mining process.

-Some examples of input PMML files are in the [test resource folder](https://github.com/KIZI/EasyMiner-Apriori-R/tree/master/src/test/resources).
+Some examples of input PMML files are in the [examples resource folder](https://github.com/KIZI/EasyMiner-Apriori-R/tree/master/examples).

 A detailed description of the modified PMML model is contained here:
 > Kliegr, Tomáš, and Jan Rauch.
 "An XML format for association rule models based on the GUHA method."
 Semantic Web Rules.
 Springer Berlin Heidelberg, 2010.
 273-288.